FUEL4EP/HomeAutomation/AsksinPP_developments/sketches/HB-UNI-Sensor1-AQ-BME680/Multiple_Linear_Regression/README.md

 - Select the Python notebook 'Multiple linear regression for BME680 gas readings of a single sensor.ipynb' in the directory browser

+#### Online Jupyterlab session in a browser

+- An easier approach is an online Jupyterlab session in a browser.
+This does not require an installation of Jupyterlap on your computer and may the most convenient way for most users to execute the multiple linear regression.
+- Start in a browser (Firefox, Chrome) an [interactive demo Jupyterlab session](https://hub.gke2.mybinder.org/user/jupyterlab-jupyterlab-demo-6s0h46lu/lab/tree/demo)